rbnpercy/docs/source/includes/_available_pairs.md

 }
 ```

-This endpoint retrieves the available Bancor Token Pairs.
+This endpoint retrieves the available Token Pairs on the Bancor network.

 ### HTTP Request